-The Club has limited space for the storage of dinghies and tenders, and limited space for winter parking of boats with a mobile trailer (subject to payment of an annual charge).
-Water and electricity points are provided in the boat park.
+The Club offers members limited space for the storage of dinghies & tenders, and for the over-winter parking of boats (on a mobile trailer & subject to payment of an annual charge).
+Water & electricity points are provided in the boat park.

-All Full and Family Members are entitled to a key to the Club House and the entrance gate.
-Please contact any Committee Member if you require a key, a small charge is normally levied to cover costs.
+All Full and Family Members are entitled to an entry fob to the clubhouse and the entrance gate.
+Please contact any Committee Member if you require a replacement entry fob – a small charge is levied to cover its cost.